Joshimuz/VanillaWithFlake/README.md

 - Horse Armour (Iron/Gold/Diamond) has a crafting recipe (Same as Leather Horse Armour but with relevant mineral instead of leather)
 - Illusioners
 - - Drop 1-3 (4-9 with Looting III) Arrows of Blindness (0:30) when killed by a player
-- - Spawn with Vindicators
+- - Spawn with Vindicators.
+Partake in Raids, Patrols, or just spawn inside Woodland Mansions
 - Killer Bunnies
 - - When a Rabbit picks up a Rotten Flesh during a full Moon it turns into a Killer Bunny
 - Leads no longer require Slimeballs (Just 5 String in the original shape)